-To address these “fright” attacks, it is important to keep the enclosure in a safe area away from dogs, cats, or wild animals.
+To address these “fright” attacks, keeping the enclosure in a safe area away from dogs, cats, or wild animals is important.
 Unfamiliar people, animals, and foreign objects can cause your rabbit to panic.
-Encourage small children to not chase rabbits with their hands or try and catch one to hold who seems afraid.
+Encourage small children not to chase rabbits with their hands or try and catch one to hold who seems afraid.
 Baby rabbits that feel as though they are being trapped will quickly become panicky.
-In addition, the smoke from your neighbor’s bonfire or loud gunfire or fireworks might make your rabbit’s heart stop.
+In addition, the smoke from your neighbor’s bonfire, loud gunfire, or fireworks might stop your rabbit’s heart.

 Occasionally, heart attacks happen due to natural causes.
 This occurs when a rabbit is born with a weak or underdeveloped heart.
 While little can be done to prevent genetic deformities, keeping the mother healthy and well-nourished is beneficial to ensuring the baby’s hearts are fully developed and strong.

 2. Baby Rabbits Can Die From Cold